-And if you don’t have an ice cream maker, no worries!
-Here are seven ways to make ice cream without an ice cream machine—but if you would like to own a dedicated frozen dessert machine, we rounded up the best ice cream makers and snow cone machines too.
+But if you would like to own a dedicated frozen dessert machine, we rounded up the best ice cream makers and snow cone machines too.

 Either way, it’s time for some creamy, dreamy treats that’ll make you forget all about the ice cream truck.
 Eat them as-is, give them the sundae treatment, or even try them with some savory ice cream toppings.
 They’re scream-worthy, every one.

 Related Reading: Our Favorite Ice Cream Parlors That Deliver Nationwide

 It’s tricky to achieve just the right caramel flavor when making ice cream—some like the flavors to be mild, and others on the burnt side—but we think ours fits somewhere nicely in the middle.
 Get our Caramel Ice Cream recipe.

 Zeroll Ice Cream Scoop, $19.95 from Sur La Table